osmosis-labs/beaker/docs/config/console.md

   * **`account_namespace`** : bool

      >
-     > Set account namespace in console context if set true.
+     > Put all accounts under `account` namespace in console context if set true.
-     > All accounts will be available in console context if set false
+     > Otherwise, they will be available in global namespace
      >